 Configurators

-For two collections, however, Mod+ and Vignola, the user can use what Graff calls a "configurator" to select a body and separate trim finish that are displayed on the faucet image, providing a much better visualization of the faucet.
+Faucets can be displayed in multiple finishes and, sometimes, in multiple configurations.
+The user can use what Graff calls a "Configurator" to select a body and a separate trim finish that are displayed on the faucet image.
 The trim selections include all available finishes plus three marbles: Storm Black, Forest Green, and Smokey White.
-For the Vignola faucet, the spout and handle shapes can also be configured.
+For some faucets, the spout and/or handles can be changed and added to the display.

 Where to Buy